2023 Comprehensive Plan Amendment Process

 2023 CPA Opening

-The City of Yakima Community Development Department will begin the 2022 annual amendment process to the City of Yakima Comprehensive Plan 2040.
-On January 18, 2022, the Yakima City Council voted to open the annual amendment process by Resolution No. R-2022-011 in accordance with State law and the Yakima Municipal Code.
-The City of Yakima Planning Commission formally opened the 2022 annual amendment process on February 23, 2022.
+The City of Yakima Community Development Department will begin the 2023 annual amendment process to the City of Yakima Comprehensive Plan 2040.
+On January 17, 2023, the Yakima City Council voted to open the annual amendment process by Resolution No. R-2023-012 in accordance with State law and the Yakima Municipal Code.
+The City of Yakima Planning Commission formally opened the 2023 annual amendment process at their meeting on February 22, 2023.

-Amendment application forms will be accepted by the City Planning Division beginning February 24, 2022.
-The filing deadline is the last business day of April 2022 at 5:00 p.m.
-Amendments to the Comprehensive Plan’s Future Land Use Map require a $1,250 nonrefundable application fee (fees for an accompanying Rezone, Environmental Review, or project specific land use application will be required as applicable).
+Amendment application forms were accepted by the City Planning Division from February 24, 2023 to April 2023, the last business day of April, at 5:00 p.m.
+One application was received.
+Amendments to the Comprehensive Plan’s Future Land Use Map require a $3,278.00 nonrefundable application fee (fees for an accompanying Rezone, Environmental Review, or project specific land use application will be required as applicable).

 Comprehensive Plan Amendments in Review – Applications